daisys-ai/daisys-api-python/docs/input.rst

 Voice Tag
 ^^^^^^^^^

-The voice tag is used when the specific part of text that requests a change in speaking voice (e.g. language).
-Input text might include excerpt in other languages.
-Our advanced automatic language prediction algorithm captures these parts and inserts a voice tag with proper language attribute.
-This allows model to apply required language change for that section.
+The voice tag is used when a specific text segment comes from a different language than the base language of that model.
+Our advanced automatic language prediction algorithm captures these parts and inserts a voice tag with the proper language attribute.
+This allows the model to apply required language change for that section.
 This tag can be manually added to input text.
-Normalization will be applied based on defined language for voice tag section.
+Normalization will be applied based on the defined language for voice tag section.

 Example usage:

 .. code-block:: html

     Input:
-      The parking season ticket was valid <voice language="en"> t/m 09-01-2010</voice>.
+      The parking season ticket was valid <voice language="nl">t/m 09-01-2010</voice>.
     Normalizer output:
       The parking season ticket was valid tot en met negen januari tweeduizend tien.